Our Philosophy

 Labels

 Horses don’t understand or have a need for the value labels of ‘good and bad’ or ‘right and wrong’.
 They simply respond to what works and what doesn’t work.
 When communication from their human partners includes fear and anger, horses respond like the prey animals that they are – they attempt to fight or flee.
-But when our interactions with them are based upon mutual respect, humility, and understanding, horses seek our leadership – they view us as first among equals.
+But when our interactions with them are based upon mutual understanding, they can see us as first among equals.

 Universal body language